 There is no time limit on the return of Ancestral remains or culturally significant objects.
 We accept responsibility for the ongoing custodial care of Ancestral remains and culturally significant objects or items which Aboriginal and Torres Strait Islander communities or organisations resolve to leave in our care.
 We undertake to treat these remains and items with all due respect and dignity and to maintain ongoing contact with Aboriginal and Torres Strait Islander communities or organisations regarding the future care or return of such items.

-Any requests for repatriation are considered through a University Advisory Committee.
-Please contact the Reparation Officer, Matt Poll, for any further information required.
+Any requests for repatriation are considered through a University Advisory Commit.
+Please contact Repatriation Officer and Curator of Indigenous Heritage, Marika Duczynski, for any further information required.